 All employers are required to:

 The primary responsibility of employers regarding the Oregon Workplace Fairness Act is to have a written non-discrimination policy.
 This policy must meet certain Oregon Bureau of Labor & Industries (BOLI) requirements.
-BOLI provides a policy template for employers to fill in and use.
+BOLI provides policy requirements as well as a template for employers to fill in and use.

-Under the Workplace Fairness Act, employers may not ask for a non-disclosure or non-disparagement provision during employment agreements with employees who have made claims of some form of discrimination.
+Under the Workplace Fairness Act, employers cannot ask for a non-disclosure or non-disparagement provision during employment agreements with employees who have made claims of some form of discrimination.

 Exceptions include: